-The first step in articulation therapy is practising saying the sound on its own/in isolation.
-For example, if your child has difficulty with the /f/ sound, their speech and language therapist would show them how to produce the sound and then practise saying it with them many times in a row.
+The initial stage of articulation therapy involves practicing the production of individual sounds.
+For instance, if your child has difficulty with the /f/ sound, the speech and language therapist will demonstrate the correct production of the sound and practice saying it repeatedly with your child.

 Step 2: Syllables

 The second step in articulation therapy is practicing the target sound in syllables, which are made up of a consonant and a vowel.
 For example, if the target sound is /t/, the therapist would add vowels to the end of the sound to make syllables such as 'ta', 'to', 'ti', 'te', and 'tu'.
 To practice the target sound in the middle of words, vowels would be added before and after it, such as in 'otu'.
 To practice the target sound at the end of words, the vowel would be placed at the beginning, making syllables such as 'ut', 'at', and 'ot'.
 The therapist may use picture materials with real words to help the child practice.
 When the child is able to produce the target sound in syllables accurately, they can move on to the next step.

 Step 3: Words

 The next step in articulation therapy is practicing the target sound in words.
 This typically involves practicing the sound at the beginning, middle, and end of words.
 For example, if the target sound is /t/, some words to practice might include "toys," "guitar," and "feet."

 Some speech therapists may choose to focus on one position in words at a time.
 For instance, if they start with the initial position, they will continue to practice the sound in that position at phrase and sentence levels until the child can produce the sound with around 80% accuracy.
 Other therapists may practice the sound in all positions before moving on to the next step.